 “Don’t half-ass everything.
 Whole-ass one thing.”

-Which traffic source should I choose?
+So, which traffic source should I focus on?

 We can’t decide that for you, but we personally like Pinterest for a variety of reasons…